-	Carnival glass gets its iridescent sheen from metallic salts having been sprayed on the surface of the glass while it is still very hot.
-A final firing of the glass brings out the iridescent properties of the salts, giving carnival glass the distinct appearance it is known for.
+Carnival glass gets its iridescent sheen from metallic salts having been sprayed on the surface of the glass while it was still very hot.
+A final firing of the glass brings out the iridescent, “shimmery” look caused by the presence of the salts, giving carnival glass the distinct appearance it is known for.

 Its current name was adopted by collectors (probably in the 1950s?) from the fact that it was sometimes given away as prizes at carnivals or fairs.
 However, most of it was not distributed in this way, but it is likely the great majority of it was purchased from retail outlets including general stores, “dime stores”, or was given away as premiums to encourage the purchase of certain products.

 Some carnival glass is still produced today although in much less quantity than during it’s heyday of production.
 At the height of its popularity in the 1920s huge volumes were produced and prices were low enough for the average, middle class household to afford.

 The majority of Carnival glass was evidently produced in the United States, although it also became fairly popular in Europe, with a number of glass companies making Carnival there as well.
 Nearly all the major European glass-making centers produced some.
 It was also very popular in Australia.